Steve Buyer: Personal life

 Buyer's son Ryan received a business administration degree from Ball State University in 2008.
 He was hired in June 2008 as a federal affairs manager for the Pharmaceutical Research and Manufacturers of America (PhRMA), a major lobbying organization in Washington, D.C., and the largest donor to the foundation.
-His position is just one step above an entry-level position, according to Ken Johnson, a senior vice president with PhRMA.
-"He's not a lobbyist.
-He researches legislation and writes reports," Johnson said.
-He first worked for PhRMA as an intern while in college.
-Johnson said that Ryan "went through the formal interview process, and he was brought on at the lowest rung of the organization as an intern and demonstrated a lot of willingness to learn and a great work ethic."

-Buyer's wife Joni works as a Business Systems Analyst at Purdue University, in West Lafayette.
-Spending more time with his wife, due to her incurable autoimmune disease, was cited as the reason Buyer left Congress.
+Buyer's wife Joni worked as a Business Systems Analyst at Purdue University, in West Lafayette.